mayan-edms/Mayan-EDMS/docs/topics/development.rst

   - Hold utilitarian code that doesn't fit on any other app file or that is used by several files in the app.
   - Anything used internally by the app that is not a class or a literal (should be as little as possible)

+- widgets.py

+  - HTML widgets go here.
+This should be the only place with presentation directives in the app (aside the templates).

 Views behavior
 ~~~~~~~~~~~~~~